ghga-de/milestones-docs/49-jackal/technical_specification.md

   the submission datapacks need to adapt)
   11. Refactor the directory structure to adapt to the new implementation

 ### II.
-Autogeneration of mermaid-based ER diagrams from a schemapack specs:
+Autogeneration of mermaid-based ER diagrams from a schemapack definition:
 - To be implemented into the schemapack library with a dedicated CLI command
 - The mermaid language is used as output (visualization must be performed elsewhere)